XTB Review

 • Once set up, it runs reliably — but finding it initially takes effort.

-Best workflow: Pick 1–2 broad UCITS ETFs (e.g. MSCI World + Emerging Markets), set a monthly auto-invest amount, and leave it running.
-The complexity of xStation 5 is irrelevant once the plan is live.
+Best workflow: Pick 1–2 broad UCITS ETFs (e.g. MSCI World + Emerging Markets), set a monthly auto-invest amount with direct debit, and leave it running.
+The complexity of xStation 5 is entirely irrelevant once the plan is live.

 Cash interest and investor protection: what you actually get